QwaxkBlaxk/qwaxkblaxk/README.md

 *   **HTML:**  The structure and content of the website.
 *   **CSS:** Styling and visual presentation of the website.
-*   **Hosting Platform:** IONOS as the domain, (qwaxkblaxk.com) and GitHub Pages as the site the iFrame is redirecting to.
+*   **Hosting Platform:** IONOS as the domain, (qwaxkblaxk.com / kyubexx.com) and Netlify as the Name Servers the website is hosted by.
 ## Features

 *   Clear and concise display of social media icons and links.